MSc in Climate Change and Development: Career, Skills, Scope, Options, Outlook

 Here are some examples of course topics that may be covered in an MSc in Climate Change and Development program:

-• Introduction to climate change: This course provides an overview of the science behind climate change, including the causes and consequences of global warming, as well as the current and projected impacts on the natural and human environment.
+• Introduction to climate change: This course provides an overview of the science behind climate change, including the causes and consequences of global warming and the current and projected impacts on the natural and human environment.

-• Climate policy and governance: This course examines the various policy instruments and governance structures that have been put in place to address climate change, including international treaties, national regulations, and private sector initiatives.
+• Climate policy and governance: This course examines the various policy instruments and governance structures, including international treaties, national regulations, and private sector initiatives, that have been implemented to address climate change.

 • Climate change and development: This course explores the relationship between climate change and development, including the challenges and opportunities that climate change presents for economic growth, social justice, and environmental sustainability.

-• Climate change adaptation and mitigation: This course covers strategies for adapting to the impacts of climate change, such as improving resilience to extreme weather events, as well as strategies for reducing greenhouse gas emissions, such as transitioning to clean energy sources.
+• Climate change adaptation and mitigation: This course covers strategies for adapting to climate change's impacts, such as improving resilience to extreme weather events, and methods for reducing greenhouse gas emissions, such as transitioning to clean energy sources.

-• Development economics: This course introduces students to key concepts and theories in development economics, including theories of economic growth and poverty reduction, as well as the role of institutions and policy in development.
+• Development economics: This course introduces students to key concepts and theories in development economics, including theories of economic growth, poverty reduction, and the role of institutions and policy in development.

-• International development: This course examines the challenges and opportunities of global development, including issues related to economic development, social development, and environmental sustainability.
+• International development: This course examines the challenges and opportunities of global development, including issues related to economic growth, social development, and environmental sustainability.

 Basic Eligibility Required